 Lymphoma & Leukemia

-- Acute Myeloid Leukemia Study
+- Evaluating Outcomes Associated with Acute Myeloid Leukemia in Dogs

 Skin & Subcutaneous Tumours:

 - **NEW** Evaluating the Use of Fluorescent Dyes in Surgery to Improve Lymph Node Staging in Dogs with Lung Cancer

 For further information on current and upcoming clinical trials please contact:

 Associated Links Out: